Child employment legislation

 - paid sport

-Licences for all types of performances, including modelling must be applied for by the producer of the event or the model agency.
+Licences for all types of performances, including modelling must be applied for by the producer of the event or the model agency to the Local Authority where the child lives.

 Time off school may only be authorised by a licence issued by the Education Welfare Service after consultation with the child’s head teacher.